MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-capabilities.md

 ## Prerequisites

-Before activating the Defender for Identity capabilites on your domain controller, make sure that your environment complies with the prerequisites in this section.
+Before activating the Defender for Identity capabilities on your domain controller, make sure that your environment complies with the prerequisites in this section.

 ### Defender for Identity sensor conflicts